The Gift from Maggie

 I stared at her, dumbfounded.

 “Remember,” she continued.
-“I said I wanted you to give me a little notice if you were going to look like that.
-In the future, I want a far chance to look just as pretty for you.”
+“I said I wanted you to give me a little notice, if you were going to look like that.
+In the future, I want a fair chance, to look just as pretty for you.”

 “I’ve told you a thousand times that I love you,” she said softly.

 “I love you.
-When you first told me about Cherie I was amazed at the courage it took for you to show me.
+When you first told me about Cherie -- I was amazed at the courage it took for you to show me.
 Then I started to have fun with you when you were expressing your feminine side.
-It’s been a wonderful addition to the love and fun we already had.
+It’s been a wonderful addition to our love and the fun we already had.
 That side of you is important to me. . .to us.”

 “I’m an idiot,” I said slowly.

-“No. . .you’re my wonderful, wonderful Cherie.
+“No. . ..
+You’re my wonderful, wonderful Cherie.
 You’re so beautiful and loving that I can’t believe how lucky I am to have you.
 Christmas isn’t about giving someone something they need more than you do, it’s about giving the other person something you need more than they do.
-You thought I needed peace of mind, and were willing to give up that which provides you the greatest release from the frustration of having been born in the wrong body.
-Your gesture is the greatest gift anyone could ever give.”
+You thought I needed peace of mind and were willing to give up -- that which provides you the greatest release from the frustration of having been born in the wrong body.
+Your gesture is the sweetest gift anyone could ever give.”

-I hugged her and smiled, knowing my worst fears were totally unfounded.
+I hugged her and smiled, knowing my worst fears had been totally unfounded.
 “I’ll have the world’s biggest empty closet.”

 The End